 Audubon received little or no support from the American scientific community for his work and traveled abroad to find someone to help him publish his studies of North American birds.
 To effectively distribute his images, it was necessary to reproduce the watercolors by means of the medium of printmaking.
 Audubon found supporters of his work in England as well as the master engraver, the Havells of London.
 Robert Havell, Jr., was the main engraver for all but 10 of the 435 prints in Audubon's Birds of America.
 He copied Audubon’s paintings onto copper engraving plates and incised lines into the metal plate with a cutting tool or burin.
 Then he rolled black ink onto the plate and wiped it off to leave ink in the recessed lines.
 Damp paper was placed over the inked plate and passed through a press to transfer ink to the paper.
 Then each plate was hand colored.
 See the National Gallery Art’s Colorful Impressions of for more details about engraving processes.

-To encourage students to carefully observe, analyze, infer, and then discuss Audubon and Havell’s print, either ask the Teaching Activities questions in the Picturing America Educator Resource Book, 6a, or download and print the Look and Think Worksheet for students to complete.
+Have your students view the short video on Audubon's engraving at NEH-funded Picturing America on Screen.
+To encourage students to carefully observe, analyze, infer, and then discuss Audubon and Havell’s print, either ask the Teaching Activities questions in the Picturing America Educator Resource Book, 6A, or download and print the Look and Think Worksheet for students to complete.
 Answers to these questions are attached.
 Use the students’ answers to structure a class discussion about the print, flamingos, and their preservation.

 Audubon emphasized his main subject by making it bright colored, large, and set against a light background.
 Notice the shape of the spaces between the bird’s legs and neck and the distant flock of flamingos within these spaces.
 Audubon carefully observed and drew textures in the feathers and legs.

 The U.S. Postal Service issued stamps featuring Audubon’s birds in 1998 and 2002.
-Each year new stamps showing American ducks are issued as part of the U.S. Fish & Wildlife Service’s Federal Duck Stamp Program.
-After viewing these and other stamps featuring bird and wildlife in the National Postal Museum’s collection, students may design their own bird stamps.
-Have them select and research a local or endangered bird for their stamp.
-Find information and teaching resources about your state bird and endangered birds at Thinkfinity.
+Each year new stamps showing American ducks are issued as part of the National Fish and Wildlife's Junior Duck Stamp Conservation and Design Program national art contest for students grades K-12.
+After viewing these and other stamps featuring birds in the National Postal Museum's Arago database, students may design their own bird stamps.
+Have them select and research their state bird from State Symbols USA.
+The Zoological Society of London also has an excellent list of endangered birds for their stamp.
 Students may plan their stamps by completing the attached worksheet, “Design a Local Bird Stamp” Then use paint, markers, or colored pencils to create a larger stamp design.
 Display the students’ stamp designs in a public location with information about the birds that they illustrated.
 A reproducible checklist to aid in evaluating the students’ stamp projects is attached.